praecipito/checkers-api/README.md

 # Checkers Game API

-This is a simple JSON REST API for playing checkers.
+This is a simple JSON REST API for playing checkers using Ruby on Rails 7.0.8 and Rails 3.1.2.
 The API allows two players to engage in a game of checkers.

 ## Setup